Meenakshi: Meenakshi Temple

-The temple complex Madurai, Tamil Nadu in India is dedicated to Meenakshi as the primary deity.
+The temple complex in Madurai, Tamil Nadu, India is dedicated to Meenakshi who is worshipped as the primary deity.
 It is also referred to as Meenakshi Amman or Meenakshi-Sundareśvarar Temple.
 Meenakshi's shrine is next to that of her consort Sundareśvarar, a form of Shiva.

 Though the temple has historic roots dating back to 2000 BCE, most of the present campus structure was rebuilt after the 14th century CE, further repaired, renovated and expanded in the 17th century by Tirumala Nayaka.
-In early 14th century, the armies of Delhi Sultanate led by Muslim Commander Malik Kafur plundered the temple, looted it of its valuables and destroyed the Madurai temple town along with many other temple towns of South India.
+In the early 14th century, the armies of Delhi Sultanate led by Muslim Commander Malik Kafur plundered the temple, looted it of its valuables and destroyed the Madurai temple town along with many other temple towns of South India.
 The contemporary temple is the result of rebuilding efforts started by the Vijayanagara Empire rulers who rebuilt the core and reopened the temple.
 In the 16th century, the temple complex was further expanded and fortified.
 The restored complex houses 14 gopurams (gateway towers), each above 45 m in height.
 The complex has numerous sculpted pillared halls such as Ayirakkal (1,000 pillar hall), Kilikoondu-mandapam, Golu-mandapam and Pudu-mandapam.
 Its shrines are dedicated to Hindu deities and Shaivism scholars, with the vimanas above the garbhagrihas (sanctums) of Meenakshi and Sundareśvarar gilded with gold.

 The temple is a major pilgrimage destination within the Shaivism tradition, dedicated to Meenakshi and Shiva.
 However, the temple includes Vishnu in many narratives, sculptures and rituals as he is considered to be Meenakshi's brother.
 This has made this temple and Madurai as the "southern Mathura", one included in Vaishnava texts.
 The large temple complex is the most prominent landmark in Madurai and attracts tens of thousands visitors a day.
 The temple attracts over a million pilgrims and visitors during the annual 10-day Meenakshi Tirukalyanam festival, celebrated with much festivities and a ratha (chariot) procession during the Tamil month of Chittirai (overlaps with April–May in Georgian calendar, Chaitra in North India).